Posted September 27, 2022

 As I mentioned before, the S Corporation is not a legal entity but rather a tax election option for qualifying C Corporations and LLCs.

-The potential advantages entities that elect to be treated as an S Corp might benefit from include:
+The potential advantages entities that elect to be treated as an S Corporation might benefit from include:

 • It lessens the self-employment tax burden on LLC members – Only income paid to LLC members on the payroll is subject to self-employment taxes.
 Profits paid as distributions are not subject to Social Security and Medicare taxes, so LLC members may find that the S Corporation election lowers their personal tax burden.